Ordering Information

 First Month Shift Used to shift the sales history used in calculating stock orders.
 The sales history can be shifted forwards or backwards a specified number of months.
 If this year's sales activity is expected to be one month earlier than last year, enter 1.
 The first month shift stays in effect until it is manually removed.

-Must be D or blank.
-Code D will prevent the part from ordering on a stock order.
+Do Not Order Code Must be D or blank.
+Code D prevents the part from ordering on a stock order.

 Do Not Order Date Indicates that this part is not to be ordered on a stock order until the first stock order in that calendar month.
 Must be blank or a number from 01 - 12.